Try in Splunk Security Cloud

 Description

-The following analytic detects the behavior of dumping credentials from memory, a tactic commonly used by adversaries.
-Specifically, it targets the exploitation of the Local Security Authority Subsystem Service (LSASS) in Windows, which manages system-level authentication.
-Threat actors can use the comsvcs.dll to exploit this process and obtain valuable credentials.
-The analytic identifies instances where the rundll32 process is used in conjunction with the comsvcs.dll and MiniDump, indicating potential LSASS dumping attempts.
-This tactic is often part of more extensive attack campaigns and is associated with numerous threat groups.
-Identifying this behavior is crucial for security operations center (SOC) analysts, as credential theft can lead to broader system compromise, persistence, lateral movement, and escalated privileges.
-It is important to note that no legitimate use of this technique has been identified so far.
-The impact of the attack, if a true positive is found, can be severe.
-Attackers can use the stolen credentials to access sensitive information or systems, leading to data theft, ransomware attacks, or other damaging outcomes.
-To implement this analytic, ensure that logs with process information are ingested from your endpoints.
-However, be aware of potential false positives, as legitimate uses of the LSASS process may cause benign activities to be flagged.
-Upon triage, review the processes involved in the LSASS dumping attempt, capture and inspect any relevant on-disk artifacts, and look for concurrent processes to identify the attack source.
-By identifying and mitigating LSASS exploitation attempts early on, SOC analysts can better protect their organization's assets and prevent potential breaches.
+The following analytic detects the behavior of dumping credentials from memory, a tactic commonly used by adversaries to exploit the Local Security Authority Subsystem Service (LSASS) in Windows, which manages system-level authentication.
+The detection is made by monitoring logs with process information from endpoints and identifying instances where the rundll32 process is used in conjunction with the comsvcs.dll and MiniDump.
+This indicates potential LSASS dumping attempts used by threat actors to obtain valuable credentials.
+The detection is important because credential theft can lead to broader system compromise, persistence, lateral movement, and escalated privileges.
+No legitimate use of this technique has been identified yet.
+This behavior is often part of more extensive attack campaigns and is associated with numerous threat groups that use the stolen credentials to access sensitive information or systems, leading to data theft, ransomware attacks, or other damaging outcomes.
+False positives can occur since legitimate uses of the LSASS process can cause benign activities to be flagged.
+Next steps include reviewing the processes involved in the LSASS dumping attempt after triage and inspecting any relevant on-disk artifacts and concurrent processes to identify the attack source.

 • Type: TTP